 - 2 bay leaves

-- Put the avocado oil in the Instant Pot and push “Sauté”, then push “Adjust” to increase the heat to “More”.
+- Season the beef on all sides with salt and pepper.
+Put the avocado oil in the Instant Pot and push “Sauté”, then push “Adjust” to increase the heat to “More”.
 When the ghee is hot, add the beef and brown for ten minutes, turning the pieces over halfway through.
 Use tongs to transfer the beef to a plate.

 - Add the onion and peppers to the pot and sauté, stirring frequently, for 3-4 minutes, until softened somewhat and reduced in volume.
 Stir in the garlic, oregano, and spices and cook for about a minute.
 Pour in the wine and let it bubble away for 2-3 minutes, until most of the liquid is gone.

 - Add the tomatoes and bay leaves, and press “Keep Warm/Cancel”.
 Return the beef to the pot along with any juices on the plate, and stir to combine.
 Place the lid on the Instant Pot, making sure the valve is turned to “Sealing”.
 Push “Manual” and use the plus button to increase the time to 40 minutes.
 Cooking will begin automatically.